AerialRobotics-IITK/sensor-fusion-quadcopter/README.md

 ## AHRS CODE

-AHRS code gives us the accelerometer , gyroscope and magnetometer's data was fused together to give a reliable ,fast and less unerring data .
+AHRS code gives us the accelerometer , gyroscope and magnetometer's data was fused together to give a reliable ,fast and deterministic data .

 Download the code `imusf.cpp`